seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 slug: /tutorials
 ---

 These tutorials will teach you the fundamentals of creating and deploying a seasketch `geoprocessing` project.
-They expect you have a basic working knowledge of your computer, command line interfaces, and web application development.
-There is also a limit to what the framework can do out of the box and at some point you will likely need to extend it to create custom reports.
-What follows is a short list of resources to help you:
+They expect you already have a basic working knowledge of your computer, its operating system, command line interfaces, and web application development.

+If you don't have this knowledge, then skill building and potentially mentorship may be needed for you to succeed.
+Here is a list of resources that can help you get started:

 - [Git and Github](https://www.youtube.com/watch?v=RGOj5yH7evk)
 - [Node JS](https://www.freecodecamp.org/news/what-is-node-js/) development